-PSCORE stands for People for Successful COrean REunification!
-We are a non-profit NGO based in Seoul, South Korea, that addresses potential barriers to reunification and assists North Korean refugees in adapting to life in South Korea.
-PSCORE was founded in 2006 by Kim Young-Il, a former North Korean soldier himself who managed to escape the country with his family and successfully defect to the South.
+PSCORE stands for ‘People for Successful COrean REunification’.
+We are a non-profit NGO based in Seoul, South Korea.
+We address potential barriers to reunification and assist North Korean refugees adapting their daily life in South Korea.
+Our organisation was founded 2006 by Kim Young-Il, a former North Korean soldier himself who managed to escape the country with his family and successfully defect to the South.

 Prior to Japanese colonization and the division of Korea, the original spelling of ‘Korea’ contained the letter ‘c’ but was later replaced with the letter ‘k’.
-PSCORE adopted the original spelling, ‘Corea’, to further emphasis its goal of a reunified peninsula.
+PSCORE adopted the original spelling ‘Corea’ to further emphasis its goal of a reunified peninsula.

-Today, PSCORE is working towards its goal of a successful reunification though public exposure and various enrichment programs, such as our Mentoring and Education Program and our Human Rights and Democracy Program.
-We also provide emergency aid to North Korean refugees in China through a discrete and secure series of networks, and all of our programs are designed to garner support and raise awareness of human rights violations in North Korea.
+PSCORE is working towards its goal of a successful reunification through public exposure and various programs such as Mentoring, Education Program, and Human Rights and Democracy Program.
+Since its founding in 2006, PSCORE has been an active and outspoken advocate for the protection of human rights in North Korea and is the only NGO focusing exclusively on North Korean Human Rights with UN Economic and Social Council (ECOSOC) special consultative status since 2012.
+The organization is also providing emergency aid to North Korean refugees in China through a discrete and secure series of networks.
+All of the programs are designed to support and raise awareness of human rights violations in North Korea.

-Connect with South Korean nationals and the international community to foster global cooperation and understanding
+Connect with South Korean nationals and the international community to foster global cooperation and understanding.

-Participate in the democratic processes and lobby for social and political reform in North Korea
+Participate in the democratic processes and lobby for social and political reform in North Korea.

-Build information networks to educate the international community on human rights abuses in North Korea
+Build information networks to educate the international community on human rights abuses in North Korea.

-Achieve leadership roles in the public and private sectors and become contributing global citizens
+Achieve leadership roles in the public and private sectors and become contributing global citizens.